ZhiyangLeeCN/fontkit-php/README.md

 ## Requirement
 - PHP 7.1 and later has been tested.
-- Compiler support for C++11 is required for building the ICU libraries.
+- Compiler support for C++11 is required

 ### Install
 ```